 Feature Options Description Event Log No options Indicates if there is space available in the event log.
-View Event Log [Enter] Views the contents of the DMI event log.
+View Event Log [Enter] Displays the contents of the DMI event log.
 Clear Event Log No options Discards all events in the event log.
-Event Logging Disabled Enabled allows logging of DMI events.
+Event Logging Disabled Enables or disables event logging.
+Enabled (default) ECC Event Logging Disabled Enabled allows logging of DMI events.
 Enabled (default) Mark Events As Read [Enter] Marks all DMI events in the event log as read.